amintos/akira/documentation/done/LocalObjectDatabase.rst

 |raceCondition|

 But this race-condition is removed by referencing the direct references by indirect references.
-So only if those indirect references receive a new id, the direct references are freed and really no longer required.
+So only if those indirect references receive a new id, the direct references can be freed if really no longer required.